 Until we reflect upon why we became friends in the first place.
 Aristotle rightly dismisses the first two types of friendships due to how fleeting they are.
 Once a friend of utility no longer needs what you’ve been offering, he’s gone.
 Done.
 Once a friend of pleasure no longer finds you pleasing, or, more commonly, finds something that pleases her more, she drops you.
 There’s nothing more to these types of relationships.

 Yet there’s often that weird period where we try to keep the friendship going.
 We continue to offer goods to the other in the hope that he’ll stay around.
 Or we continue to be pleasing to someone else so they’ll continue to be friends with us.

 They won’t.
 The important thing to realize about these relationships are that they are one-sided precisely because one partner or the other is only in the relationship for their own interests.

-True, complete friendship, however, is marked by not being a one way relationship precisely because the true friend cares for her friend for who she is, not what she provides.
+True, complete friendship, however, is marked by not being a one way relationship precisely because the true friend cares for their friend for who they are, not what they provide.
 Whereas the lesser types of friendship commonly dissolve once one party stops providing what the other wants, true friendships sustain themselves indefinitely.

 But there’s something even more important to remember.
 True friends are good for each other in the sense that true friends make their friends better people.
 They do this in multiple ways: